ecalabr/brain_mask/README.md

 NOTE: image data must have series suffixes that correspond to the model being used, i.e. "example001_flair.nii.gz".

 TO USE DIFFERENT SUFFIXES YOU CAN EITHER:
-1. Edit the json file in the corresponding "trained_models" directory (data_prefix).
+1. Edit the yaml file in the corresponding "trained_models" directory (data_prefix).
 2. Use the "-n" or "-names" argument followed by the list of suffixes, in order, corresponding to the expected model suffixes.

 For example, the following command would execute the 4 contrast masking, but instead of looking for the suffixes t1, t1c, t2, and flair, it would look for T1, T1gad, T2, and FLAIR (note that suffixes are case sensitive):